 This 800-year-old Icelandic hymn sung in a train station is utterly haunting

-This devotional hymn was originally written in 1208, but its mesmerising beauty is completely timeless – as this spontaneous performance in a station in Germany proves.
+The mesmerising beauty of music can be completely timeless – as this spontaneous performance in a station in Germany proves.

-The group is Árstíðir, and the music is the 13th-century Icelandic hymn "Heyr himna smiður", and adapted by Þorkell Sigurbjörnsson, one of Iceland's most important 20th-century composers.
+The group is Árstíðir, and the music is the 13th-century Icelandic hymn ‘Heyr himna smiður’, adapted by Þorkell Sigurbjörnsson, one of Iceland's most important 20th-century composers.

-Following the success of this simple moment of music making (the video has been viewed 5 million times), the choir recorded the song with Anneke van Giersbergen – you can find out more about that here.
+Following the success of this simple moment of music-making (the video has been viewed five million times), the choir recorded the song with Anneke van Giersbergen – find out more about that here.

-And if you fancy recreating this at your local train station, here's the sheet music of the hymn.
+And if you fancy recreating this with a few friends at your local train station, here's the sheet music of the hymn.